 - Why a seat belt does not offer adequate protection for children (it turns out that the force felt by a child during a crash can be ten times the force felt by astronauts when launched into space!)

-- A simple explanation of how exactly a car seat reduces force, and how the different components of the car seat work (it’s physics, but illustrated in a way that anyone can understand)
+- A simple explanation of how exactly a car seat reduces force and how different parts of the car seat work (it’s physics, but illustrated in a way anyone can understand)

 - How to ensure your child is properly protected (use these basic steps as a checklist when placing, installing and using your car seat)